sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

   - **IF** some person has such desires **THEN** what should he do?
   - Should he go to the doctor?
-  - Should he rewire his brain to stop wanting this (maybe it's like an alcohol addiction?) ? (this desire clearly warps the fabric of reality / breaks fabric of interhuman relations)
+  - Should he rewire his brain to stop wanting this (maybe it's like an alcohol addiction? sociopaths tell this is how they feel when the see weak person, that can be "used" https://m.youtube.com/watch?v=bdPMUX8_8Ms ) ? (this desire clearly warps the fabric of reality / breaks fabric of interhuman relations)
   - Should humans follow their natural wiring at all? <sub>(the whole plot of Doctor House, who the whole series cannot decide what is better: to be a psychopath and have everything OR follow natural wiring and be good.
 Suffering in both cases， bc Chingiz khan had everything and wasnt happy)</sub>

 ### Story: